 Serve corn chips or white flour tortillas with this beef chili.
 A squeeze of lime juice brings out the flavor and a sprinkling of cilantro is always welcome.

-I hope you give Anthony’s Beef Chili recipe a try.
+So, if you’re looking for New Mexico Chili recipes, I hope you give Anthony’s Beef Chili recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite beef chili recipe that uses beef chuck or beef roast, let me know, I’d love to give it a try.